UiL-OTS-labs/jspsych-uil-template-docs/README.md

 1. (line 12) Certain tags of the lines in "header" code can make it a comment, like ```<!--this is a comment -->```.
 2. (line 13) There is a __keyboard-based audio interaction__ jsPsych _plugin_ that is used in this template.
 3. (Line 14) There is also a __mouse button-based audio interaction__ jsPsych _plugin_ that is used in this template.

-# Generic overview (draft)

-## jsPsych is _not_ a 'programming language'

-jsPsych uses a _cominbation_ of a _markup_ language (html), a _styling_ language (css), JavaScript (this _is_ a (programming language)[https://developer.mozilla.org/en-US/docs/Web/JavaScript] _and_ is a 'way of doing things' with that combination, aiming at time critical experimentation using internet browsers.

-## 'The lab' vs 'The Web'
-Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the UiL OTS labs for time critical experimentation and there are many templates to start with using ZEP.
-ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
-By that we mean:

-- A quite controlled/controllable environment in terms of hardware, software, possible distractions.
-- Physically being bound to the lab.
-- Relatively small samples, optimised for "Wilhelm Wundt" style traditional research.

-- 'The web' cannot offer the accuracy and precision needed for certain paradigms.
-- Variations in hardware, software, internet speed, random noise and distraction and many other aspects may cause variations at multiple levels.
-- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation syncing and test well.

-On the other hand:
-- The _principles_ of most paradigms can still be taught and learned.
-- You could potentially get a lot more data, which may to some extent compensate noise and little control.
-- You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

-## jsPsych tutorials
-We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's (site)https://www.jspsych.org/ and to follow a tutorial or two.
-The basic things like how some 'index.html' file imports from the jspsych library, where and how plugins can be used are very relevant organisation choices to understand.

-## Templates in 'jsPsych' perspective
-Like always, the easy things tend to be easy to read (lines of code and examples) and understand, but in order to conduct a full-fledge online experiment, you need to invest a lot more time to make things work, which is why we chose to equip this selection of templates with the aforemetioned 'components' (consent, survey, a shared common utilities library).
-Also, by default, the templates implement stimulus lists with so-called _'timelineVariable'_ implementations, which is what most real studies typically need to be usable for 'production' experiments with real participants.

-Typically, the following is true for how these templates have evolved

-- More complex experiment requirents require more and/or more complex code.
-- More code requires better organisation of code.
-- Better organisation of code leads to more places to edit your template experiment to serve your own needs.

-We have aimed to find a balance between template code organisation and still follow the typical 'jsPsych' way of doing things with one index.html file where all things come together.

-## Modes of using jsPsych
-It gets a bit more complicated when you discover that there are two modes in which all can be run:

-- Locally on your PC, by double clicking the html file.
-- Full web server implementation (getting a link to the experiment, served by ICT&Media).

-These two modes will likely confuse those who are not web developers, but the bottom line is:

-- A locally developed experiment will not guarantee that the same experiment will run in a server setup, or vice versa.

-Many browsers and versions have their own defaults for security like autoplay, allowing sounds, pop-ups, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

-In this stage, we will limit things to running the templates __locally__, which has implications for the reliability and format of the data.
-Also: locally does __not__ mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.
-Browsers really are optimised for being online.

 # Best practices for jsPsych experiments